Commercial Aerial Photography for Brands & Businesses

 Compact DJI drone with folded propellers resting on a grassy field, ready for commercial aerial photography

-The honest read on when it doesn’t earn its place: if the brand has nothing to communicate that benefits from scale or context, aerial is a luxury.
-If the asset will only live in one channel, for one quarter, the math gets harder.
-Briefed well, aerial becomes one of the highest-leverage line items in a marketing budget.
-Briefed badly, it becomes the expensive home movie.
+The honest read on when it doesn’t earn its place: if the brand has nothing to communicate that benefits from scale or context, or if the asset will only live in one channel, for one quarter, the math gets harder.
+Briefed well, aerial becomes one of the highest-leverage assets in a marketing budget.

 Common Questions About Commercial Aerial Photography